-A0 Respondent Information
+A0 Respondent Information (Not for Publication)

-h.
-T

-Name: Larry Litten
+Name: Ruth Farney

-Title: Director
+Fitle: Assistant Director of Systems and Reporting

 Office: Institutional Research

-Mailing Address: Dartmouth College, 6230 North Fairbanks, 2nd Floor
+Mailing Address: 6230 North Fairbanks, 2nd Floor

-City/State/Zip/Country: Havover, NH 03755
+City/State/Zip/Country: Hanover, NH 03755

-Phone: (603) 646 - 1247
+Phone: 603 - 646 - 3606

-Fax: (603) 646 - 0294
+ax: 603 - 646 - 0294

-E-mail Address: larry.litten@dartmouth.edu
+E-mail Address: Ruth.Farney@Dartmouth.edu

-Are your responses to the CDS posted X Yes No
+Are your responses to the CDS Yes No

-for reference on your institution's Web site?
+posted for reference on your institution's [X][]

-If yes, please provide the URL of the corresponding Web page:

-www.darthmouth.edu/~oir
+Veb site?

-We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
+A0A We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
 This information will not be published but will help the publishers further refine CDS items.